 Grade Description Quality Points

 Α Outstanding 4

 В Above Average 3

 С Average 2

 D Poor 1

 F Fail 0

 1 Incomplete (See Procedure 5.2.4.2) 0

 IE Incomplete due to Emergency (See Procedure 5.2.4.2) 0

 (not computed in GPA)

+El Incomplete due to Emergency (See Procedure 5.2.4.2)(not computed in GPA) 0

 AU Audit 0

 (not computed in GPA)

 W Official Student Initiated Withdrawal (See Procedure 5.2.2.2) 0

 (not computed in GPA)

 WE Withdrawal due to Emergency (Used in National Emergency per Procedure 5.2.2.2) 0

 (not computed in GPA)

 WA Administrative Withdrawal (See Procedure 5.2.2.2) 0

 (not computed in GPA)

 WF Withdrawal Failing (No Longer In Use) 0

 (computed in GPA)

 CE Credit by Exam 0

 (not computed in GPA)

 NS Never Attended Class 0

 (not computed in GPA)

-P, P1, P2, P3, Satisfactory Completion of course 0 Given on pass/fail option (not computed in GPA) 0
+P, P1, P2, P3, Satisfactory Completion of course 0 Given on pass/fail option (not computed in GPA)

-DP assigned to WBL courses, developmental courses (reported as DP for developmental),

-and RISE co-requisite courses (r. courses (reported P1, P2, and P3for RISE co-requisite

-courses). earn a letter grade of A, B, or C in a developmental or transitional course).
+DP assigned to WBL courses, developmental courses (reported as DP for developmental), and RISE co-requisite courses (r. courses (reported P1, P2, and P3for RISE co-requisite courses). earn a letter grade of A, B, or C in a developmental or transitional course).

 DR, R Repeat.
 Only applies to developmental and RISE co-requisite courses.
-0 The student 0

-must register and pay fees to repeat a developmental or RISE co-requisite course.
-If a

-student attends classes until the end of the semester but is not successful, the student

-will receive a letter grade of DR for developmental and R for RISE co-requisite courses;

-if the student withdraws or stops attending prior to the end of the semester, the student

-will receive a letter grade of 'W' .
+0 The student must register and pay fees to repeat a developmental or RISE co-requisite course.
+If a student attends classes until the end of the semester but is not successful, the student will receive a letter grade of DR for developmental and R for RISE co-requisite courses; if the student withdraws or stops attending prior to the end of the semester, the student will receive a letter grade of 'W'.

-NG Not ReportedbyInstructor

-(not computed in GPA)

-NG